Tenet

 Act III

-The Stalsk-12 temporal pincer battle unfolds with red and blue teams moving forward and backward through time simultaneously.
-The Protagonist enters the hypocenter, Kat kills Sator at the right moment, and Neil sacrifices himself to save the mission.
+The climactic temporal pincer battle at Stalsk-12 unfolds with red and blue teams moving through time in opposite directions.
+Kat kills Sator, Neil sacrifices himself, and the Algorithm is secured.